 TikTok boasts parental controls inside the app, which are actually pretty impressive, unlike Discord.
 However, you will still need to monitor your tech-savvy teens’ activity inside TikTok, especially limiting comments and DM’s.

-Here are some safety steps you can take right in the app:
+Here are some safety steps shared by the New York Times that you can take right in the app:

 Safety tips for teens using TikTok